kestra-io/docs/content/docs/15.how-to-guides/api.md

 ]
 ```

-With this information, we can make a request to get the content of a specific file using a GET request `/api/v1/namespaces/{namespace}/files`.
+With this information, we can make a request to get the content of a specific file using a [GET request](https://kestra.io/docs/api-reference/open-source#get-/api/v1/namespaces/-namespace-/files) `/api/v1/namespaces/{namespace}/files`.

-We can make the following request to fetch the content of `example.txt`:
+We will make the following request to fetch the content of `example.txt`:

 ```bash
 curl -X GET 'http://localhost:8080/api/v1/namespaces/company.team/files?path=example.txt'